 Support from your family, savings in the bank, a part-time job, a government student loan—these are all possible pieces of the pie.
 So is, potentially, scholarships, bursaries, and other awards available at UBC.

-While awards aren’t usually the main way students pay for school—and it’s ALWAYS a good idea to have multiple sources of funding—here’s what you can do to increase your chances of getting an award:
+While awards aren’t usually the main way students pay for school—and it’s ALWAYS a good idea to have multiple sources of funding—below are some things you can do to increase your chances of getting an award.

 1. Apply for the UBC Bursary if you have a Canadian student loan

 The UBC bursary covers unmet financial need for Canadian citizens or permanent residents who are receiving Canadian student loans.
 If that’s you, great!
 All you have to do is submit an application via the Student Service Centre (SSC) by Sept.
+16. Applications open Aug.
 15.

 2. Do well in courses—because it literally pays to study hard

 First year can be a hit or a miss when it comes to academics.
-But, if you need one more incentive to study hard in the first few months, remember that it could lead to extra funding.
+But, if you need one more incentive to study hard, remember that it could lead to extra funding.
 A variety of merit-based scholarships reward students who excel in academics.

-To be eligible for most scholarships, you have to be registered in at least 24 credits in the upcoming year.
+Pro tip: To be eligible for most scholarships, make sure you're registered in at least 24 credits in the upcoming year.

 3. Get involved and make connections

-Of course, while it pays to study hard, making time for extracurricular activities can also enrich your learning and growth.
+Of course, while it pays to focus on your studies, making time for extracurricular activities can also enrich your learning and growth.

-Protip: Make sure you remain in touch with any UBC staff you work with, and build a rapport with professors early on.
+Pro tip: If you work or volunteer on campus, keep in touch with any UBC staff you work with, and build a rapport with professors early on.
 Faculty can recommend you for awards—but they can’t do so if they don’t know you!

 4. Research if your connection to a certain group can get you an award